 POS Rewards

-Redesigned the Point-of-Sale (POS) rewards redemption experience to shift user behavior away from third-party gift cards and toward in-app prescription savings.
+Redesigned the rewards redemption experience to shift user behavior from gift cards to prescription savings by restructuring the information architecture and simplifying redemption to one-tap, keeping users within the GoodRx ecosystem.

 My role